 Earlier this month, our high school Scholars visited the Albany offices of Bank of America, where they met with representatives from Bank of America, US Trust and Merrill Lynch.
-They learned how to read the financial pages of the newspaper, the difference between stocks, bonds and mutual funds, and they learned about saving money and making a financial plan.
+They learned how to read the financial pages of the newspaper, the difference between stocks, bonds and mutual funds, and about saving money and making a financial plan.

-They also heard from a panel of professionals who work across Bank of America and its subsidiaries in a range of careers including: client relations; marketing; home mortgage lending; wealth management; consumer lending and information technology.
-The panelists shared their experiences in college, they discussed the paths they took to arrive at their current positions, and honestly described the challenges they faced along the way.
+Scholars also heard from a panel of professionals who work across Bank of America and its subsidiaries in a range of careers including: client relations; marketing; home mortgage lending; wealth management; consumer lending and information technology.
+The panelists shared their experiences in college, discussed the paths they took to arrive at their current positions, and honestly described the challenges they faced along the way.

 Some highlights from the conversation included: